Exponential speedup in quantum simulation of Kogut-Susskind Hamiltonian via orbifold lattice: Introduction

-While this equivalence has been previously suggested~\cite{Buser:2020cvn,Bergner:2024qjl}, comprehensive details were not provided, as the focus was primarily on establishing the equivalence in the continuum limit through radiative corrections rather than demonstrating the equivalence at finite lattice spacing and outside the weak coupling regime.
+While this equivalence including lattice artifact has been previously suggested~\cite{Buser:2020cvn,Bergner:2024qjl}, comprehensive details were not provided, as the focus was primarily on establishing the equivalence in the continuum limit through radiative corrections rather than demonstrating the equivalence at finite lattice spacing and outside the weak coupling regime.
 This paper provides a rigorous analysis of the lattice-regularized equivalence.
 Following a general analytical treatment for SU($N$) Yang-Mills theory applicable to arbitrary $N$ and dimensions with straightforward extensions to QCD, we present numerical evidence for the $(2+1)$-dimensional pure Yang-Mills theory.
 Our computational approach employs the path-integral formulation, which, while equivalent to the Hamiltonian formulation, offers complementary computational advantages.
-Specifically, we employ lattice Monte Carlo methods to compare $(2+1)$-d SU($N$) Wilson action with $(2+1)$-d SU($N$) orbifold action under identical lattice spacing and volume conditions for $N=2$ and $3$.
+For quantitative investigation, we employ lattice Monte Carlo methods to compare $(2+1)$-d SU($N$) Wilson action with $(2+1)$-d SU($N$) orbifold action under identical lattice spacing and volume conditions for $N=2$ and $3$.
+Here, we adopt the Euclidean signature, which is convenient for our purpose of seeing how heavy degrees of freedom affect physics at low energy.
 Within the orbifold-lattice framework, we examine multiple bare scalar mass values, confirming that Wilson action results emerge naturally through extrapolation to infinite bare mass.
 This methodology enables a quantitative assessment of convergence to the Kogut-Susskind Hamiltonian.